E-File Training for Beginners(from

 It’s suitable for everyone from complete E-File beginners through to experienced Nail Techs and Beauty Therapists who want to refresh their knowledge or upskill their previous training.
 Just make sure you meet the pre-requisites before you enrol!

 Note that this course is online by default, however, you can convert any online lesson into an in-person lesson for $45 + GST per hour.

 A note from Penny on why we choose to offer E-File Training…

 “I was trained to file (both hand and electric), in a time when E-Files (or ‘Drills’ as they were more commonly called) were available, but not great quality.
-As a result, I’m a bit of a purest – I’m quicker at hand filing and I don’t agree with people training in E-FIling as a way to avoid having to perfect their hand filing skills.
-I’ve owned and used an E-File for 10 years but I really only use it to thin out acrylic and dip before removal, or to remove gel polish from enhancements before a backfill.
+As a result, I’m a bit of a purest – I’m quicker at hand filing and I don’t agree with people training in E-Filing as a way to avoid having to perfect their application or hand filing skills.
+I’ve owned and used an E-File for many, many years but I really only use it to thin out acrylic and dip before removal, or to remove gel polish from enhancements before a backfill.

 And so, for awhile, I refused to offer E-File Training.
 I wanted our students to hand file first and foremost.
 BUT – what upsets me is when those students then go and choose a 1-Hour Efile ‘Course’ and start E-Filing with only an hours training.
 That to me is a MUCH worse outcome.

 Therefore, in mid-2017 myself and my Educators upskilled our existing E-File knowledge with advanced training and put together this beginner workshop with the help of Katey Laurenson, who has been teaching E-File skills for years.

 This course covers more than any other beginner workshop I’m aware of, with Monaco’s trademark attention to detail and real-life examples thrown in for good measure.”

 What will I learn?